go-xorm/xorm/README.md

 // SELECT * FROM record_exist WHERE name = ?
 LIMIT 1
 ```

-* Query multiple records from database, also you can use join and extends
+* `Find` query multiple records from database, also you can use join and extends

 ```Go
 var users []User